Keeping a Dream Journal: Unlock Your Subconscious Mind

 | Creativity | Many writers and artists report that dreams provide raw material they can't consciously generate |

-How to start a dream journal (the right way)
+How do you start a dream journal the right way?

 The method matters more than the medium.
-Paper notebook, phone app, voice recorder — any of these work.
-What doesn't work: trying to remember your dreams after getting up, making coffee, and checking messages.
+Paper notebook, phone app, voice recorder: any of these work.
+What doesn't work is trying to remember your dreams after getting up, making coffee, and checking messages.

 Here's what actually sticks: